-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the basic financial statements of Louisiana Achievement Charter Academies, Inc. (the "Academy"), which compromise the statement of financial position as of June 30, 2023 and the related statements of activities and change in net assets and cash flows for the year then ended, and the related notes to the basic financial statements and have issued our report thereon dated December 15, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the basic financial statements of Louisiana Achievement Charter Academies, Inc. (the "Academy"), which comprise the statement of financial position as of and for the year ended June 30, 2024 and the related statements of activities and change in net assets and cash flows for the year then ended, and the related notes to the basic financial statements and have issued our report thereon dated December 19, 2024.